tilse/task-view-enhancer/README.md

 <h3>Autostart</h3>

-Tell task scheduler to run the .bat file at login for the fastest autostart (optional) (faster than the autostart folder).
+Tell task scheduler to run the .bat file at login for the fastest autostart (optional)<br>
+(faster than the autostart folder).

 Otherwise just use the settings checkbox "Run at startup".